-No, I'm NOT Good...
-But I'm Okay
+No, I'm Not Good, But I'm Okay

 I’m just okay.

-And, as I’m coming to learn, that’s completely okay in it’s own right.
+And, as I’m coming to learn, that’s completely okay in its own right.

 Lindsay Detwiler is a contemporary romance author with Hot Tree Publishing.
-Learn more about her eight novels that focus on genuine, sweet love stories at http://www.lindsaydetwiler.com.
+Learn more about her eight novels that focus on genuine, sweet love stories at lindsaydetwiler.com.